ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

   </div>
 </div>

+In addition, I also investigated how the number of explicit and friendly songs changed during the years.
+What we learn from Figure 7 is that, while friendly songs experienced an approximately constant growth from early 2000s, the same does not stand for explicit tracks.
+In fact, after the initial growth in the early 2000s, from 2002 to 2006 explicit songs underwent a ripid decrease.
+ADD A POSSIBLE EXPLANATION FOR THIS.

 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/expl_friend_years.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 7:  Number of explicit (blue) and friendly (red) tracks as a function of the year till 2023.</em></p>
 </div>

+Eventually, I concluded this project by analyzing possible correlations between the variables available per each track by means of the correlation heatmap shown in Figure 8.
+Of particular interest is to understand what are the most important (statistically speaking) factors that correlate with the *Track Score*.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/df_corr.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 8:  Pairwise correlation of data's columns.</em></p>